Abnormal Development Or Growth Of Cells Tissues Or Organs

 Mechanisms Underlying Abnormal Development and Growth

 The mechanisms underlying abnormal development and growth are complex and vary depending on the specific abnormality.
-However, some common themes emerge.
+Even so, some common themes emerge.

 Disrupted Signaling Pathways